King of Hearts (Lloyd album): Commercial performance

-The album debuted at number 10 on the US Billboard 200 chart, with first-week sales of 26,000 copies in the United States.
-It is Lloyd's third top-10 album in the US.
-As of July 20, 2011, King of Hearts has sold 35,600 copies in the US, according to Nielsen SoundScan.
+King of Hearts debuted and peaked at number ten on the US Billboard 200 and on number five on the Top R&B/Hip-Hop Albums chart, with first-week sales of 26,000 copies in the United States.
+It marked Lloyd's third top-10 album in the United States.
+By July 2011, King of Hearts had sold 35,600 copies domestically, according to Nielsen SoundScan.